pinax/pinax-referrals/README.rst

 -------------

 The ``pinax-referrals`` documentation can be found online at http://pinax-referrals.readthedocs.org/.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.
+If you would like to help us improve our documentation or write more documentation, please join our Pinax Project Slack channel and let us know!

 Code of Conduct